royw/version_bumper/DEV-README.md

 Note, you do need the "--" after the task name.

+### Adding a dependency using poetry

+Add the dependency using the poetry CLI.

+    poetry add --group dev some_tool
+    task build

+The build ought to fail as [project] and [tool.poetry] dependencies are now out of sync.
+But the build output includes the PEP 508 dependency just added that you can copy and paste into the [project] table's appropriate dependency.

+    task build

+Should pass this time.

+### Adding a dependency using hatch

+Optionally run `task pypi-version` to retrieve the latest version of a package on pypi.
+Ex:

+    ➤ task pypi-version -- requests
+    task: [pypi-version] scripts/latest_pypi_version.sh requests
+    requests>=2.32.3

+Note the output is a version specifier all ready to be copied into pyproject.toml.

+Manually edit the `pyproject.toml` file and add the dependency to both [project] and [tool.poetry] dependency tables.
+Then running

+    task build

+Will show any version specifier mismatches...

 ### Summary

 Yes, there are more tasks than I like.
 In real use, you usually settle on one